pforret/jekyll.forret.com/_posts/2020/2020-05-25-qr-experiments-qroulette.md

 ---
 I started to do some QR code experiments recently and this is the first result of this: my animated QR code, &#8216;**QR Roulette**&#8216; or **_QRoulette_**.

 First the basics: a [QR code](https://en.wikipedia.org/wiki/QR_code) is a 2-dimensional barcode format.
-It&#8217;s a way to encode data (like a URL, a business card or just any text) into something that can be printed or shown on a screen, so that a QR code reader (your smartphone&#8217;s camera is probably one) can read the code and get the data out of it.
+It's a way to encode data (like a URL, a business card or just any text) into something that can be printed or shown on a screen, so that a QR code reader (your smartphone's camera is probably one) can read the code and get the data out of it.
 It is _visual wireless data transfer_.
 The more data, the bigger the QR code becomes.<figure class="wp-block-gallery columns-2 is-cropped">

 {% include image.html url="https://blog.forret.com/wp-content/uploads/2020/05/hello.png" description="'Hello' in QR code" %}